lazybird/django-solo/README.md

 Installation
 ------------

-This application requires Django version 1.4; all versions above should be fine.
+This application requires Django >= 1.4.

 Just install the package using `pip install django-solo` and add ``solo`` to your ``INSTALLED_APPS`` setting.